 - Content on DVDs and CDs

 For more information about Section 508, please refer to one of the following sites:

 Section 508 and Section 501 of the Rehabilitation Act of 1973 are often confused with each other.
-Section 508 requires that the federal government procure, create, use and maintain EIT that is accessible to people with disabilities, regardless of whether or not they work for the federal government.
+Section 508 requires that the federal government procure, create, use and maintain ICT that is accessible to people with disabilities, regardless of whether or not they work for the federal government.
 Section 501 covers Reasonable Accommodation for an individual with a disability who is either an applicant for a federal government job or already works for the federal government.
-Section 501 covers more than just EIT for people with disabilities.
+Section 501 covers more than just ICT for people with disabilities.
 To learn about Reasonable Accommodation at EPA, please visit: